angx-system/angeliax/SCHEMA.md

 ### Initialization Threshold

 A space client may initialize a base when two distinct verified bases have each added at least one node owned by this keypair to their public collections.
 A verified base has at least one active partner handshake in its Partner Log.
+One base adding multiple nodes from the same keypair counts as a single verifying base — the threshold requires two distinct bases, not two additions.

 The client detects this condition by scanning Collection Logs from bases it has contact with.
 When the threshold is met, Initialize Base activates.
 No message is sent.
 No approval is requested.